We read how God defines women in the Bible. Eight women (Gospel of Luke) are being defined, each according to her faith in God and love of God.

 A woman used by Jesus as an example in His parable about making bread with yeast (the multiplying power of the Holy Spirit on God’s words).
-Why did Jesus use woman as example?
-There were many women who were listening to His teaching and became His faithful followers.
+Why did Jesus use a woman as example?
+There were many women who were listening to His teaching and they became His faithful followers and disciples.
 Some became martyrs later with the other disciples.

 Luke 13:21 It is like the yeast a woman used in making bread.
 Even though she put only a little yeast in three measures of flour, it permeated every part of the dough.”

 Another woman used by Jesus as an example in the parable of searching for the one lost coin (soul).